 - By default, the Linux kernel swaps in eight pages of memory at a time.
-When using zram, the incremental cost of reading one page at a time is negligible and may help if the device is under extreme memory pressure.
+When using zram, the incremental cost of reading one page at a time is negligible and can help if the device is under extreme memory pressure.
 To read only one page at a time, add the following to your write /proc/sys/vm/page-cluster 0